patriciogonzalezvivo/thebookofshaders/07/README-pl.md

 ## Kształty

 Nareszcie!
 Czekaliśmy na ten moment!
-Poznałeś większość podstaw GLSL, jego typów i funkcji. Ćwiczyłeś również wykorzystanie funkcji kształtujących.
+Poznałeś większość podstaw GLSL, jego typów i funkcji. Ćwiczyłeś również wykorzystanie shaping functions.
 Teraz nadszedł czas, aby połączyć to wszystko w całość.
 Jesteś w stanie sprostać temu wyzwaniu!
 W tym rozdziale dowiesz się, jak procedrualnie i równolegle rysować proste kształty.

 <!-- Finally!
 We have been building skills for this moment!
 You have learned most of the GLSL foundations, types and functions.
 You have practiced your shaping equations over and over.
 Now is the time to put it all together.
 You are up for this challenge!
 In this chapter you'll learn how to draw simple shapes in a parallel procedural way. -->

 ### Prostokąt

 Wyobraźmy sobie, że mamy papier w kratkę, taki jaki używaliśmy na lekcjach matematyki i naszym zadaniem domowym jest narysowanie kwadratu.
-Rozmiar papieru to 10x10, a kwadrat ma mieć wymiary 8x8.
+Kartka papieru jest w wymiarach 10x10, a kwadrat w 8x8.
 Co zrobisz?

 <!-- Imagine we have grid paper like we used in math classes and our homework is to draw a square.
 The paper size is 10x10 and the square is supposed to be 8x8.
 What will you do? -->